ufs-community/ufs-srweather-app/doc/UsersGuide/BackgroundInfo/Introduction.rst

 Users can expect to see incremental improvements and additional capabilities in upcoming releases of the SRW Application to enhance research opportunities and support operational forecast implementations.
 Planned enhancements include:

 * Inclusion of data assimilation and forecast restart/cycling capabilities.
-* A more extensive set of supported developmental physics suites.
+* Expanded support for SRW-AQM
+* Full integration of `Unified Workflow <https://github.com/ufs-community/uwtools>`_ tools.
 * A larger number of pre-defined domains/resolutions and a *fully supported* capability to create a user-defined domain.

-* Incorporation of additional `Unified Workflow <https://github.com/ufs-community/uwtools>`_ tools.
+..
+COMMENT: Anything else to add?

 .. bibliography:: ../../references.bib